 After Dagworth's death in 1401 his widow sold Blickling to Sir Thomas Erpingham, the Norfolk soldier who in 1415 was to command Henry V's longbow archers at the Battle of Agincourt.
 Sir Thomas died in 1428 and was laid to rest in Norwich Cathedral.
 Blickling was then bought by another famous warrior and local landowner, Sir John Fastolfe, said to be the inspiration for Shakespeare's character Falstaff.
 By the time of his death in 1459 Sir John had sold Blickling to his neighbour and protégé, Geoffrey Boleyn, at one time Lord Mayor of London and the great-grandfather of Henry VIII's queen, Anne Boleyn.

 No record exists of exactly when Anne was born, but many scholars suggest it was c.1501 in which case it is likely that she was born at Blickling and lived there until 1505, when her father, Thomas, inherited the other Boleyn family seat, Hever Castle in Kent.
-Legend has it that at each anniversary of her execution Anne's ghost processes up the grand driveway to the house, carried in a coach drawn by four headless horses, while her father's ghost is compelled to leave Blickling to cross twelve local river bridges before daybreak.
+Legend has it that at each anniversary of her execution Anne's ghost returns to Blickling and processes up the grand driveway to the house, carried in a coach drawn by four headless horses, while her father's ghost is compelled to leave Blickling to cross twelve local river bridges before daybreak.

 Following the death of Thomas Boleyn in 1539 Blickling passed to his relatives, the Clere family, who reunited the manor with the northern part.
 The estate remained in their possession until 1616, when it was purchased by Sir Henry Hobart, 1st Baronet of Intwood, a local barrister and politician who had become MP for Norwich and subsequently Lord Chief Justice of the Common Pleas during the reign of James I.